MohanedAtef238/SW403-RAG-System/README.md

-# SW403 RAG System - Prototype Comparison (P1 vs P2)
+# SW403 RAG System - Prototype Comparison
 # Docker-Based Flexible Prototypes

 All prototypes (P1, P2, and future versions) run in separate Docker containers, inheriting from a shared base image.
 This enables flexible switching and isolated development for each approach.